- Getting Students Started with the ManageBac App

 - Private Message: Private messages are only visible to teachers and message authors.
 All replies will be private as well.

-Once you are finished, click Add Message to post the message to the Parents Association and notify parents of the selected year groups.
+Once you are finished, click Create Discussion to post the discussion to the Parents Association and notify parents of the selected year groups.

 A best-practice tip sees the ability to lock the group, which restricts parents from replying to notifications.
 This gives flexibility, to either use an open group for two-way communication, or a restricted place for key announcements and newsletters.